 You’re getting excited about the possibilities after that last paragraph, aren’t you?
 Well, what if I told you that it gets even better.
 Or at least it can if you’re willing to make the effort.

 House sitting or swapping is, perhaps, the best kept secret of long term family travel.
 Of course to swap, you have to have a house to trade (which we don’t!), but house sitting is available to anyone.
 Google it and see what comes up.
-We use TrustedHouseSitters.com and are spending the month right now in an adorable little three bedroom house in Paraparaumu Beach, New Zealand, walking distance from the sea, with excellent internet, and a cozy wood stove… for… FREE.
-The house even comes with a free dog, which the children are over the moon about!
-Of course the trade off is that we’re taking care of the house and the dog, but we’d be taking care of any place we were staying, right?
+We use TrustedHouseSitters.com and have spent a month in a little three bedroom house in Paraparaumu Beach, New Zealand, walking distance from the sea, with excellent internet, and a cozy wood stove… for… FREE.
+IN NEW ZEALAND!
+The house even came with a free dog, which the children were over the moon about!
+Of course the trade off is that we were taking care of the house and the dog, but we’d be taking care of any place we were staying, right?

-We’re headed to Australia next, one of the most expensive places to travel.
-We’ll be going local in a tiny town outside of Melbourne, house sitting for two months, not even any pets to mind, except a bowlful of fish.
-We’ll mow the lawn, and do what we love most, go deep instead of wide, while someone else takes their holiday without worrying about keeping the home fires burning.
+We’ve also gone local in Australia, a notoriously expensive destination, in a tiny town outside of Melbourne, house sitting for two months, not even any pets to mind, except a bowlful of fish.
+We mowed the lawn, and did what we love most, go deep instead of wide, while someone else took their holiday without worrying about keeping the home fires burning.
 Everybody wins!

 What would your travel budget for the year look like if you could arrange three house sits, in three of your pillar destinations, for two months each, reducing your lodging costs for half of your trip to a grand total of zero?
 Yeah.
 Let’s think about that!